__________________________________________________________________________________________________________

 Making herbal honey is a great way to incorporate herbs into your daily diet in a delicious way.

-Raw honey has antimicrobial properties and will preserve the herbs you infuse in it making a flavoursome elixir for use all year round.
-These honeys can be used medicinally as well as in culinary use.
-Add these honeys to make fizzy waters, use in baking and in your salad dressing recipes.
+Honey has antimicrobial properties and will preserve the herbs you infuse, making a flavoursome elixir for year-round use.
+These honeys can be used medicinally as well as in culinary applications.
+Add herbal honey to make fizzy waters, use it in baking, and add it to salad dressing recipes.

 DO NOT give honey to children under one year old.